nmc-cafes/duet-tools/paper.md

 # Conclusion

-`duet-tools` enables the programatic management and modification of DUET simulation inputs and outputs.
+`duet-tools` enables the programmatic management and modification of DUET simulation inputs and outputs.
 By allowing for the calibration of fuel values while retaining DUET's spatial predictions, the package provides a path for realistic and locally-accurate surface fuel representations for next-generation fire behavior modeling.
-The package streamlines interactions with idiosyncratic data structures, faciliting integration of DUET with fuel modeling platforms like FastFuels [@marcozzi_fastfuels_2025] and aiding with data visualization, analysis, and communication of results.
+The package streamlines interactions with idiosyncratic data structures, facilitating integration of DUET with fuel modeling platforms like FastFuels [@marcozzi_fastfuels_2025] and aiding with data visualization, analysis, and communication of results.

 # Acknowledgements